 Roisin practices in all aspects of Personal Injury law.
 She is an experienced advocate and is instructed by both claimants and defendants in fast track and multi-track cases.
 She regularly conducts trials, JSMs, CCMCs and CMCs.
-She also enjoys a busy paper practice advising on a broad range of complex and varied liability and causation issues.
+She also advises on a broad range of complex and varied liability and causation issues.
 She is very thorough and user-friendly and is able to give advice quickly.

 Roisin has considerable expertise in road traffic litigation, including cases involving allegations of fraud, credit hire and insurance issues.
 She is regularly instructed in highways claims, public liability, inquests, and the liabilities of employers and occupiers.
 She is regularly instructed in cases involving multiple experts, causation issues and complex calculations of loss.